Cilantro: Love It Or Hate It, And How To Grow It

 These species of harmful worm-like nematodes affect crops growing primarily in sandy soils, causing root galls.
 You’ll see plants with decreased vigor and yellowing leaves.

 Remove debris from the garden for a few weeks prior to planting or solarize it.
-Solarizing involves securing black plastic over the bed and allowing the soil to heat up in the sun.
-This raises the soil temperature to a point that kills many insects and diseases lingering in the soil.
+Solarizing involves securing black plastic over the bed and tucking the edges into the soil or weighing them down with boards.
+This allows the soil to heat up in the sun.
+Soil temperature rises to a point that kills insects, diseases, and weeds lingering in the soil.
+The longer the plastic remains on the ground and the hotter the air temperature, the deeper the soil heats up.

 Diseases